Quantum contextuality from measurement invasiveness: Marginal scenarios and definition of contextuality

 For each marginal scenario $\mathfrak{F}$, the set of probability vectors arising from the noncontextual models is a convex set, that is, the polytope $\mathcal{N}_{\mathfrak{F}}$ spanned by the probability vectors $\vec{e}_\alpha$ obtained via Eqs.(\ref{eq:defnc}) and (\ref{eq:tt}) from the deterministic assignments of the observables' values in $\mathbbm{G}$ \cite{Budroni2022}; such a polytope is known as noncontextuality polytope.
-Being $\kappa_i$ the number of elements of $O_i$, there are $\kappa= \kappa_1 \cdot \kappa_2 \cdot \cdot \cdot \kappa_g$ extremal points $\vec{e}_\alpha$ of the polytope, and asking whether a given marginal model $\vec{P}$ is noncontextual corresponds to asking whether the vector of its independent probabilities $\vec{p}$ can be written as